suruliraajan/laravel-study-guide/README.md

 ### Custom Middleware

-- Creating and using custom middleware.
+- Creating and using custom middleware
-- Middleware parameters and how to pass data to middleware.
+- Middleware parameters and how to pass data to middleware

 ### Blade Templating